Casper Van Dien, Eric Roberts, Michael Pare'

-"Sanctimony" was Boll's first American language film, but it's amazing to me that 5 years later he seems to have not grown at all.
+"Sanctimony" was Boll's first English language film, but it's amazing to me that 5 years later he seems to have not grown at all.
 The film also includes a supporting cast of Eric Roberts and Catherine Oxenberg, which serves to simply validate its really, really, really bad "B" movie status.

 "Sanctimony" passes, barely, for one simple reason.
 In spots, I chuckled.
 Were these intended chuckles from Boll?
 I have no doubt they were not.
 Yet, they were chuckles and gave me a few, very brief moments of light in the darkness that is this film.
 "Sanctimony" is typical Uwe Boll...uninspired, repetitive and wholly unoriginal.
 In a year when "American Psycho" did this plotline right, "Sanctimony" is nothing more than a pathetic rip off that will remind you that Boll is nothing more than a spoiled rich boy who makes films because he can, not because he actually has the talent to do so.